Moonpig/tech-test-dotnet-backend/readme.md

 follows all the best practices you are aware of, and that at the end of it, the code you submit, is code you are proud of.

-We have not set a timelimit, we prefer that you spend some extra time to get it right and write the highest quality code you can.
-Please feel free to make any changes you want to the solution, add classes, remove projects etc. If you change the request or response please update the example in the section below.
+We have not set a time limit, we prefer that you spend some extra time to get it right and write the highest quality code you can.
+Please feel free to make any changes you want to the solution, add classes, remove projects etc.

-For bonus points, commit regularly and include the .git folder in your submission.
-This will allow us to follow the evolution of your solution.
+We are interested in seeing how you approach the task so please commit more regularly than you normally would so we can see each step and **include the .git folder in your submission**.

 When complete please upload your solution and answers in a .zip to the google drive link provided to you by the recruiter.